bmchtech/blog/content/post/multiply.md

         result.output >>= 2;
         result.carry  >>= 2;

-        // Perform the magic described in the tables for the handling of TransH
+        // Perform the magic described in the tables for the sign extension
-        // and High. acc_shift_register contains the upper 31 bits of the acc
+        // of csa_output.carry and the recoded addend.
+Remember that bits 0-1
-        // in its lower bits.
+        // of the acc_shift_register is bits 33-34 of S.
         u64 magic = bit(acc_shift_register, 0) +
             !bit(csa_output.carry, 32) + !bit(addends.m[i].recoded_output, 33);
         result.output |= magic << 31;